The Best Weed and Herb Grinders

 Single chamber grinders are the most basic and simple products out there.
 They feature one buster that will come apart into two pieces.
 Usually, both the top and bottom section will have teeth on them, allowing you to rotate them against each other to grind up your weed.

 The major disadvantage of single chamber grinders is that it can be a huge pain in the ass to get your weed out of one.
 Especially if you’ve got a stickier, more moist strain the ground up bits tend to stick to each other and to the teeth themselves.
-You also won’t have the ability to catch kief with a single chamber unit.
+You also won’t have the ability to catch kief with a single chamber unit.“Single chamber grinders are the most basic and simple products out there.”From what I’ve read, most people who have a single chamber grinder got one out of convenience or because it was given to them.
+If you’re out to get yourself a brand new weed buster to smush up some weed, I’d recommend against getting a single chamber product (or double chamber for that matter).
+As you can see above, there are plenty of bud grinders in the $10-20 range that have four chambers and work extremely well.

 Single chamber sets tend to be at least $5, which is just too expensive for the limited use in my opinion.